 Overview of Pimobendan for Canines and Felines

-Pimobendan, commonly known by the brand name Vetmedin®, is a phosphodiesterase III inhibitor with calcium sensitizing properties.
-It has been shown to improve the quality of life (lowered syncope, dyspnea, exercise intolerance, and ascites) in dogs and cats suffering from congestive heart failure(CHF).
-Pimobendan is commonly used in combination with other drugs such as an ACE-inhibitor and diuretic (furosemide).
+- Pimobendan, commonly known by the brand name Vetmedin®, is a phosphodiesterase III inhibitor with calcium sensitizing properties.
+It has been shown to improve survival times and quality of life (lowered syncope, dyspnea, exercise intolerance, and ascites) in dogs and cats suffering from congestive heart failure(CHF).
+Pimobendan is an oral medication commonly used in combination with other drugs such as an ACE-inhibitor and diuretic (furosemide).

-Pimobendan has also resulted in significant improvement in signs of heart failure when added to standard therapy for dogs with dilated cardiomyopathy and has contributed to improved survival in some dogs (Doberman Pinschers).
+- Pimobendan has also resulted in significant improvement in signs of heart failure when added to standard therapy for dogs with dilated cardiomyopathy and has contributed to improved survival in some dogs (Doberman Pinschers).

-Phosphodiesterase inhibitors block the inactivation of cyclic AMP increasing sympathetic tone and thus cardiac output.
+- Phosphodiesterase inhibitors block the inactivation of cyclic AMP increasing sympathetic tone and thus cardiac output.

-Following oral administration of pimobendan to a pet with CHF, the heart rate decreases and the contractility of the heart increases.
+- Following oral administration of pimobendan to a pet with CHF, the heart rate decreases and the contractility of the heart increases.

-Pimobendan is approved in Europe and Canada to treat dogs with heart failure due to dilated cardiomyopathy or valvular insufficiency (mitral and/or tricuspid regurgitation).
+- Pimobendan is approved in Europe and Canada to treat dogs with heart failure due to dilated cardiomyopathy or valvular insufficiency (mitral and/or tricuspid regurgitation).

-Pimobendan is a prescription drug and can only be obtained from a veterinarian or by prescription from a veterinarian.
+- Pimobendan is a prescription drug and can only be obtained from a veterinarian or by prescription from a veterinarian.

 Brand Names and Other Names of Pimobendan

-Veterinary formulations: Vetmedin® (Boehringer Ingleheim)
+- Veterinary formulations: Vetmedin® (Boehringer Ingelheim)

-Pimobendan may also be registered under the trade names UDCG-115 or Acardi®.
+- Pimobendan may also be registered under the trade names UDCG-115 or Acardi®.

-Human formulations: None
+- Human formulations: None

 Uses of Pimobendan for Dogs and Cats